Here's why downpour in Fort Lauderdale just wouldn't stop

 “We continue to see more and more of these thousand-year” weather extremes in major cities, Bowen said.
 “The whole definition of normal is changing.”

 Physics states that a warmer climate holds more moisture in the air, about 4% more for every degree Fahrenheit (7% for every degree Celsius).
-But warming also increases the intensity of storms amplifying that moisture level, said Pennsylvania State University climate scientist Michael Mann.
+But warming also increases the intensity of storms amplifying that moisture level, said University of Pennsylvania climate scientist Michael Mann.

 And that moisture then falls as rain.